Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Homelessness is not a personal problem until it is your grandparents or siblings affected by harsh life situations [HOOK].
 The problem of homelessness is as much a social problem as it is a personal one [TOPIC SENTENCE].
 It’s not just about individuals falling through the cracks; it’s a system-wide failure that reflects deeper societal issues [CONTEXT SENTENCE].
 By addressing the root causes of homelessness, each one of us ensures our own safety [THESIS STATEMENT]. ”

-"Many people suffer from depression, and it’s a serious issue we must address."
+Weak Example: "Many people suffer from depression, and it's a serious issue we must address."
+(This is factual but lacks emotional resonance.)

-“Waking up every morning, feeling as though the weight of the world is pressing down on your chest, is an actual experience for those living with depression.”
+Strong Example: "Waking up every morning feeling as though the weight of the world is pressing down on your chest is a daily reality for those living with depression."
+(This vividly describes the internal experience, creating immediate empathy.)

 2. Reflective essay introduction example: Refer to universal human feelings